Fynny: Building a one-stop debt relief app with 30% better task success

 Early Concern: Financial Data Overload?
 Finding the right balance.

-We balanced concerns about overwhelming users with the need for realistic financial visibility.
+I balanced concerns about overwhelming users with the need for realistic financial visibility.
 Two prototypes were tested to find the right approach.

 Iteration 1: